Pariahs no more? US reaches out to oil states as prices rise

 Biden and the young crown prince are not known to have ever talked.

-“I don’t know whether he’s up to eating that much crow,” Saudi Arabia analyst David Ottaway said of attempts now by Biden to improve his administration’s relations with Prince Salman and Saudi Arabia, the country that could most easily end the global supply crunch.
+“I don’t know whether he’s up to eating that much crow,” Saudi Arabia analyst David Ottaway said of attempts now by Biden to improve his administration’s relations with Prince Mohammed and Saudi Arabia, the country that could most easily end the global supply crunch.
 “He was gonna make a pariah of this guy.”

 As for Iran and Venezuela, the U.S. would welcome positive diplomatic outcomes that bring back oil from those nations, but “the problem is that in that situation, their negotiation power increases dramatically,” Claudio Galimberti, senior vice president of analysis at Rystad Energy.

 “So Iran will make a lot of very steep requests in order to rejoin the deal and so would Venezuela,” the energy analyst said.
-Plus, it could take time to ramp up production.
+Plus, it could take time to ramp up their production.

-Russia’s devastating military invasion of Ukraine, and resulting market disruptions and sanctions hitting Russia’s petroleum exports, helped drive the U.S. average gasoline price to a bracing $4.25 on Wednesday.
+Russia’s devastating military invasion of Ukraine, and resulting market disruptions and sanctions hitting Russia’s petroleum exports, helped drive the U.S. average gasoline price to $4.25 on Wednesday.

 Biden announced a ban on Russian oil and gas imports the day before, compounding high prices from the OPEC production cap engineered by Saudi Arabia and non-OPEC member Russia.